 - - Writing (English Language and Composition) OR Reading (Macro/Microeconomics, Psychology, U.S. History, World History, U.S. Government and Politics, or Comparative Government and Politics)

-Advisors recommend that students take a science class in the AP subjects (i.e., Biology, Chemistry, Physics or Environmental Science) at Seattle Central before sitting for the AP exam.
+Advisors recommend that students take science classes at Seattle Central (i.e., Biology, Chemistry, Physics or Environmental Science) before sitting for the AP or ACT exam.

 For more information about registering for standardized tests, please visit our dedicated webpage.